jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 -   JSON Form

     It's much easier to name the code blocks and assign comments to the name than it is to keep track of the block index.
-To assign a comment by blockName, use the JSON form of id.
-The Json form is '{ block: index/blockName, line: lineNumber }'. `parseCommentIds` will parse this string to JSON and assign the comment to the code block with the given index or name, and line number.
+The Json form is '{ block: index/blockName, line: lineNumber }'.
+It is expected that the user will assign comments to blocks using the JSON form of the id.

 ```
 {